qri-io/rfcs/text/0022-remotes.md

 * Registry - the Qri-run service for pinning, searching, etc
 * Remote - the future functionality included in the main Qri binary
-* Client - a Qri command-line program that get commands from stdin
+* Client - a Qri command-line program that gets commands from stdin
-* Backend - a Qri program that is not the Electron frontend
+* Backend - the main Qri command-line program

-Currently, the Registry exists to solve multiple problems centered around a distributed system's lack of centralization:
+Currently, the Registry exists to solve multiple problems that are the result of Qri being primarily a distributed system:

 * User identity and registration
 * Search
-* Availability
+* Data availability

-The Registry acts in a "semi-centralized" way: it provides these types of features, but is not strictly required to use Qri by itself.
-However, there is currently no way for an average user to run something like the Registry on their own.
+The Registry acts to solve these problems, the first two of which require moving away from a purely distributed network model, and the third of which is an easy thing to add once a centralized component exists.
+While the Registry isn't strictly required to use Qri, as it can be run entirely in p2p mode, the tradeoff would be losing these types of features.

+Our immediate benefit of creating Remotes is that we can unlink the features, and let users run their own services to provide better availability for their datasets.
+In addition, while a Remote can't provide global search or user identity, it can support a federated model, or a limited version within a limited network.

+Once Remotes exist, and contain a sufficient amount of capability, we hope to reposition the Registry as just a special type of Remote that is run by Qri, and is used as the default for users, in addition to its necessary role of handling global user identity and search.

+# Reference-level explanation
+[reference-level-explanation]: #reference-level-explanation

 Currently functionality that exists only in the Registry now includes: